Seasonal

 04

-If the night is going badly (too much consumed, feeling overwhelmed, separated from group), the response is the same as any too-high moment: stay calm, hydrate, find a quiet space, eat something with fat or sugar, and wait it out.
-CBD tincture can help shorten the experience.
-See /faq/too-high-help/ for the full protocol.
+If a night goes sideways and someone takes too much, the response is the same as any too-high moment: stay calm, hydrate, find a quiet space, eat something, and wait it out.
+It passes.

 05